Revolutionary Wireless Energy Harvesting Technology Demonstrated at the University of Kashmir

 Live presentation: INFRGY’s technology converts radio frequencies into usable electricity

-The technology is scalable, efficient, and offers a way to power devices without the need for precise alignment or physical contact”INDIA, November 25, 2024 /EINPresswire.com/ -- INFRGY LLC’s wireless energy technologies were demonstrated at the University of Kashmir under the direction of Professor Rouf Ul Alam Bhat.
+The technology is scalable, efficient, and offers a way to power devices without the need for precise alignment or physical contact”LOS ANGELES, CA, UNITED STATES, November 29, 2024 /EINPresswire.com/ -- INFRGY LLC’s wireless energy technologies were demonstrated at the University of Kashmir on November 20, 2024, under the direction of Professor Rouf Ul Alam Bhat.
 The groundbreaking technology converts radio frequencies (RF) into usable electricity.
 The system represents a significant leap forward in the field of wireless power transfer, offering an innovative solution for powering devices and charging batteries without the need for physical connections.

 — Parvez Rishi